mdeagen/nmcuration/wishlist/Koerner_2005_Polymer/README.md

 * Not all of these datasets will be used, but "Datasets of Interest" should be among these
 * `.opj` is only openable with Origin (freely available [Origin Viewer](https://www.originlab.com/viewer/) can be used to read these)
 * Should convert relevant tabular datasets to `.csv` for processing

+2020-06-08: Added master excel file for data curation (H.D.)
+* Currently an initial draft covering the overall information
+* This excel file can be used as a starting point for each of the following samples
+* `Koerner_2005_Polymer_Master.xlsx`